David Tyree ‘Couldn’t Catch a Cold’ in Practice, Says Former New York Giants Teammate

 Former Giants teammate said Tyree ‘couldn’t catch a cold’

-During a recent episode of the All Things Covered podcast, featuring co-hosts Patrick Peterson and Bryant McFadden, former New York Giants running back Brandon Jacobs was a guest.
-Jacobs was asked if David Tyree’s catch should go down as one of the best plays in Super Bowl history.
+During a 2021 episode of the All Things Covered podcast featuring co-hosts Patrick Peterson and Bryant McFadden, retired running back Brandon Jacobs was a guest.
+The former New York Giants player was asked if David Tyree’s catch should go down as one of the best plays in Super Bowl history.

 “Absolutely,” Jacobs said.
 “David couldn’t catch a cold all week long, man, in practice.
 David couldn’t catch a cold soaking wet, standing in Alaska in negative 30 degrees.
 Could not catch a cold at all.
 You know, he was dropping everything, hitting them in his hands.”